A-sleh/Student-Institute-Management/Front-End/README.md

 - in statistics page :
     - change the first state in once chart [X]
     - remove the doublicate in once chart [X]
-    - display tests of report in manage report []
+    - display tests of report in manage report [X]

+- debuggin the code :
+    - setting page [X]
+    - subject page []